aesara-devs/aesara/doc/library/tensor/basic.rst

        :noindex:

-        Returns a view of this tensor that has been reshaped as in numpy.reshape.
-If the shape is a Variable argument, then you might need to use the optional `ndim` parameter to declare how many elements the shape has, and therefore how many dimensions the reshaped Variable will have.
+        Returns a view of this tensor that has been reshaped as in `numpy.reshape`.
+If the shape is a `Variable` argument, then you might need to use the optional `ndim` parameter to declare how many elements the shape has, and therefore how many dimensions the reshaped Variable will have.